 Throughout its existence Asine has been a site of strategic importance.
 This is reflected in the Hellenistic fortifications built by the Macedonians (probably under Demetrios Poliorketes) c.
 300 BC as well as the trenches and guard towers built by the Italian army during the occupation of Greece in the Second World War.

-In 1920 the Swedish Crown Prince Gustaf Adolf came to Asine during a private tour of Greece.
-One of the reasons for going to the country was his interest in archaeology.
+In 1920 the Swedish Crown Prince Gustaf Adolf visited Asine during a private tour of Greece.
+One of the reasons for travelling to the country was his interest in archaeology.
 He had already participated in excavations in Sweden and believed that the nation should participate in the investigations of ancient Greek civilization.
 As a result, he initiated the Asine excavations, Sweden’s first large scale fieldwork in the Greece, which began in 1922.

 Fig. 3: Excavations in the Lower City 1926 (Alvin 102633).